orcasound/aifororcas-podcast/README.md

 > POST /submit/session/roundid/sessionid

 Writes a JSON to the `postcontainer` blob.
-(For an example, see [example-submit.json](doc/example-submit.json), it has the same schema).
+(For an example, see [example-submit.json](doc/example-submit.json), which has the same schema).
 Also updates internal global variable `backend_state` that contains info for the progress bar.

 **Client logic:**